capcom6/sms-gateway/web/mkdocs/docs/privacy/encryption.md

 1. Select a passphrase that will be used for encryption and specify it on the device.
 2. Generate a random salt, with 16 bytes being the recommended size.
-3. Create a secret key using the PBKDF2 algorithm with SHA1 hash function, key size of 256 bits, and an iteration count of 300,000.
+3. Create a secret key using the PBKDF2 algorithm with SHA1 hash function, key size of 256 bits, and recommended iteration count of 75,000.
 4. Encrypt the message text and recipients' phone numbers using the AES-256-CBC algorithm and encode the result as Base64.
-5. Add the Base64-encoded salt to the front of the encrypted data, separated by a dot.
+5. Format result as `$aes-256-cbc/pbkdf2-sha1$i=<iteration count>$<base64 encoded salt>$<base 64 encoded encrypted data>`.
+The format is inspired by [PHC](https://github.com/P-H-C/phc-string-format/blob/master/phc-sf-spec.md).

 Or use one of the following realization: